Spectral Gap Informed Ramp QAOA: Methodology

 \subsection{Eigenvalue Calculation}

 To plot the eigenvalue spectrum of a particular problem, eigenvalues of $H_{Ad}$ must be found at different times in the evolution, $s$.
 The discretisation is determined by the QAOA depth, $p$.
-However, finding the eigenvalues of a problem is as difficult as solving the problem in the first place.
+However, finding the eigenvalues of a problem can be as difficult as solving the problem in the first place.
 To counter this we can use our extrapolation technique, which is further detailed in Section \ref{sect:meth:extrap}, to extend to large problem sizes.
 Using this extrapolation technique, it is only necessary to calculate the eigenvalue spectrum at small problem sizes.

-Two methods are used to find the eigenvalues of $H_{Ad}$: a dense approach and a matrix free (sparse) approach.
-The dense approach explicitly constructs $H \in \mathbb{C}^{2^n \times 2^n}$ and uses standard diagonalisation via linear algebra routines.
-Specifically, the \textit{eigh} method from SciPy is used \cite{2020SciPy-NMeth}.
-This method is accurate but has poor time and memory scaling, restricting its use to small system sizes.
+Two methods are used to find the eigenvalues of $H_{Ad}$: a symmetry-reduced tridiagonal approach for Grover's problem and a matrix-free sparse approach for the MIS problem.

+The symmetry-reduced approach exploits permutation symmetry in Grover's problem by restricting the dynamics to the symmetric subspace, whose basis states correspond to equal Hamming weight.
+This reduces the dimension of the Hamiltonian from $2^n$ to an $(n+1)$-dimensional tridiagonal matrix \cite{morley2019quantum}.
+The eigenvalues of this tridiagonal matrix are then computed using SciPy's \textit{eigh\_tridiagonal} routine \cite{2020SciPy-NMeth}.
+This approach is exact within the symmetry-reduced subspace and substantially cheaper than diagonalising the full $2^n \times 2^n$ Hamiltonian.

 In the matrix-free approach, the Hamiltonian is never formed explicitly.
 Instead, eigenvalues are computed using a Krylov-subspace method (the implicitly restarted Lanczos algorithm via ARPACK), which accesses the Hamiltonian only through matrix-vector products $v \mapsto Hv$.
 Here, the \textit{eigsh} method from SciPy is used.
-This reduces memory usage and enables larger problem sizes.
-However, matrix-free solvers rely on spectral separation and may become unreliable or fail to converge in the presence of large exact degeneracies or flat spectral bands.
+This reduces memory usage and enables larger problem sizes than full dense diagonalisation.
+However, iterative sparse eigensolvers generally converge more reliably when low-lying eigenvalues are sufficiently separated, and degeneracies can make the identification of specific excited states less reliable.

-For Grover's problem the dense approach is used, and for the MIS problem the matrix-free approach is used as larger problem sizes are studied.
-Additionally, for Grover's problem we exploit the fact that Equation \ref{eqn:Hqaoa} can be restricted to the symmetric subspace as in \cite{morley2019quantum}.
-This means the dimension of the full space $2^n$ can be reduced to $n+1$ in the symmetric subspace, where permutation symmetry is used to search states with equal hamming weight once.